urbit/developers.urbit.org/content/guides/core/app-school/1-arvo.md

   etc, which are served to the client like an ordinary web app.
 Such front-end files are typically managed by the `%docket` agent which serves them via Eyre.
-  The [software distribution guide](/guides/additional/dist/guide) covers this in detail, and you might like to work through it after completing the Gall Guide.
+  The [software distribution guide](/guides/additional/dist/guide) covers this in detail, and you might like to work through it after completing App School I.

 ## The Filesystem